 Or does it?

-Furthermore, this specious line assumes that any skills and talents developed and honed by disabled people are immaterial: if a blind person can do it, it’s possible for everyone, right?
+It gets worse: This specious line assumes that any skills and talents developed and honed by disabled people are immaterial.
+If a blind person could do it, it’s possible for everyone, right?
 I spent four years in university learning how to communicate professionally and edit meticulously, but if I can do these things well, anyone can.
 If my blind friend spends years practicing her jewelry design craft, making use of existing talent and working hard to improve, none of those efforts matter because if she can design beautiful jewelry, anyone can.
 After my high school valedictorian speech, a sighted stranger turned to their companion and whispered “If she can learn to speak like that and accomplish so much…what’s my excuse?
 Why haven’t I achieved those things?”
-Hollow admiration when you deconstruct it, since the reason I had already accomplished as much as I had by high school graduation was due to a combination of gifts I was born with and hard work I’d put in to get where I was.
-The glaring flaw in this backhanded compliment is enough to make me shed a despairing tear or two.
+Hollow admiration when you deconstruct it, since the reason I had already accomplished as much as I had by high school graduation was a combination of gifts I was born with and hard work I’d put in to get where I was.
+The glaring flaw in this backhanded compliment leaves a very bitter taste behind.
 (Side note: I wasn’t a particularly outstanding student, but as we all know by now, expectations are lower when you’re me.)

 I hope you motivate yourself by being authentically and respectfully inspired by those around you, for the right reasons.
 I hope you motivate yourself with passion, desire, hard work, and discipline.
 I hope you chase your dreams because you desperately want to, and not because some blind person did it first and inadvertently shamed you into it.
 I hope you recognize the accomplishments of disabled people as important and impressive because they are, and not because disabled people don’t normally succeed.
 Most of all, I hope you admire disabled people not for getting out of bed, or cooking a basic meal, or doing what all grown-ups are expected to do.
 I hope you admire us for our unique, personal, hard-won achievements, and nothing less.

-“If a blind person can do it, what’s your excuse?”
+“If a blind person could do it, what’s your excuse?”